 The Corporation's various programs receive funding from several federal, state and local governments.
 During 2022, the Corporation received a contract award of approximately \$12 million from Metropolitan Government of Nashville and Davidson (36% of 2022 total revenue and support).
-The majority of these funds (98%) were passed through or loaned to small businesses in the Nashville area.
+The majority of these funds (91%) were passed through loaned, or available for lending to small businesses in the Nashville area.